Echappement naturel: Other examples

 Breguet used the escapement in a few clocks although the escapement's self-starting ability is less of an advantage.
 Two carriage clocks are known, number 2516 sold in 1811 and number 262 sold in 1826.
 He also used it in a compteur militaire (number 1638 sold in 1814), a specialised watch used to regulate marching.
 The ability to sustain rough handling would have been more of an advantage for this but the potential for highly accurate timekeeping would appear to make this refinement redundant.
 Finally, he made two marine chronometers with the escapement with the added refinement of four separate barrels.

 Breguet apparently did not find the échappement naturel fully satisfactory as a commercial escapement.
 It was expensive to make, only his best workers could bring it off.
 Despite its sharing with the chronometer escapement the lack of need to oil the impulse surfaces he found it deficient in some practical ways.
 Some of the watches were returned for service to the escapement on numerous occasions.
 Indeed, Breguet bought back watch 1711 at the original price after a period of trying to satisfy the client.
 The shortcomings that caused him to cease development could well include those listed by George Daniels: extra friction caused by the additional escape wheel and instability caused by backlash between the meshing escape wheels.

+Rolex’s recent patent for a tangential impulse double-wheel escapement suggests a renewed attempt to overcome these historical challenges.
+Unlike Breguet’s version, which suffered from instability and high production complexity, Rolex’s design prioritizes robustness, manufacturability, and self-starting capability.
+By leveraging modern materials like silicon and nickel-phosphorus, along with optimized locking and impulse geometry, Rolex appears to be refining the échappement naturel into a practical, industrially viable mechanism—potentially achieving what even Breguet could not.